briggsb9/speech-to-text-python-webapp/README.md

 Sample for a simple speech-to-text Python web app for hosting on App Service.

+This sample demonstrates how to create a web application that uses Azure's Speech Service to convert speech to text.
+The app is built using Flask and can be deployed on Azure App Service leveraging web sockets for real-time audio streaming.

 ## Setup Instructions

 ### 1. Create an Azure Speech Service